Thomas Graham, 1st Baron Lynedoch: 1808

-In 1808 Colonel Graham accompanied Sir John Moore as his aide-de-camp to Sweden, and then to Spain.
-He served with Moore throughout the whole of his campaign, terminating in the arduous and trying retreat to Corunna, in which Graham's services were especially valuable to the harassed troops.
+In 1808, Graham served as aide-de-camp to Sir John Moore, initially in Sweden, and then in Spain.
+He served with Moore throughout the whole of the campaign up to the retreat after the Corunna.
+Graham was particularly commended for his services in the retreat.
 As Sheridan said in the House of Commons, "In the hour of peril Graham was their best adviser; in the hour of disaster Graham was their surest consolation".

-When Sir John Moore received his death-wound at the battle of Corunna, Colonel Graham was at his right hand, and had his left hand on the mane of Sir John's horse.
-He at once rode away for medical assistance.
-Before he returned his dying general missed him, and anxiously asked, "Are Colonel Graham and my aides-de-camp safe?"—one of his last inquiries.
-Moore's body was carried to Colonel Graham's quarters, and Graham was one of the select company who witnessed Moore's burial on the rampart of the citadel of Corunna.
+When Sir John Moore received his fatal wound at the battle of Corunna, Graham was at his right hand, with his left hand on the mane of Sir John's horse.
+Immediately, he rode away to get medical assistance.
+Before he had returned, Moore noted his absence, and anxiously asked, "Are Colonel Graham and my aides-de-camp safe?".
+This was some of his last words.
+On his death, Moore's body was taken to Graham's quarters, and Graham was one of the chosen company that were witness to Moore's burial on the rampart of the citadel of Corunna.